Problematy/goodmap/docs/configuration.rst

      - frontend
      - Shows the button that lets visitors submit a new point through ``/api/suggest-new-point``.
-Submissions land in the moderation queue, not on the map — see :doc:`admin-panel`.
+Submissions land in the moderation queue, not on the map.
    * - ``SHOW_ACCESSIBILITY_TABLE``
      - frontend
      - Shows an alternative table view of the map data, for users who cannot use the map itself.
    * - ``FAKE_LOGIN``
      - backend
-     - platzky flag: lets anyone into the admin area by picking a role, with no authentication.
+     - platzky flag: lets anyone log in by picking a role, with no authentication.
 For local development only.

 .. warning::

    Never enable ``FAKE_LOGIN`` in production.
-Combined with ``ENABLE_ADMIN_PANEL`` it hands the admin panel to anyone who finds the URL.
+It hands a logged-in session to anyone who asks for one.

 .. note::